Chattanooga-Digital-Dev/hubzilla/docs/PRODUCTION.md

 **Warning: This setup is for local development only.**

-## Required Changes for Production
+## Suggested Changes for Production

 ### SSL Certificates
 - Replace mkcert with real SSL certificates (Let's Encrypt, commercial CA)